gavincangan/bayesian-robotics/README.md

 2018/10/03
 - Meeting planned
+- Get data from webcam & LIDAR - Done
+- LIDAR & camera mounts designed.
+Printing in progress
+- Gavin learned how to use FreeCAD :)

 ## TODO
-* Get data from LIDAR
-* Get data from webcam
-* 12V supply for LIDAR
 * Mount LIDAR and webcam (3d design + print)
 * Static IP for wifi
 * Run hector